ScaleDynamics/vue-mongodb-template/README.md

 This template is configured for the ScaleDynamics web platform.
 It is on MIT license and ready to use to build your own MEVN based app/service.
 All is pre-configured: we provide one command to develop with live reload (frontend and backend) and one to deploy to make it live on a url.

-One particularity of our platform is that you don’t have to manage the Express.js layers, the platform manages them for you automatically, so you can focus only on the MongoDB/Node/Angular coding.
+One particularity of our platform is that you don’t have to manage the Express.js layers, the platform manages them for you automatically, so you can focus only on the MongoDB/Node/Vue coding.

 Note that you need a ScaleDynamics account (create a FREE community account [here](https://console.scaledynamics.com/auth/signup/)).

 ## How to use

-Go in `frontend/vue-app` folder and run those commands:
+Go in `vue-app` folder and run those commands:

 ### Project setup